 Research advancements in stem cell therapy and regenerative medicine have shown immense promise in the treatment of complicated degenerative diseases like arthritis, MND, and neurological disorder.
-Reports have shown that stem cells can differentiate into neurons and therefore might be a great candidate in reversing conditions of dementia, Alzheimer’s, and Parkinson’s.
+Reports have shown that stem cells can differentiate into neurons and therefore might be a great candidate for reversing conditions of dementia, Alzheimer’s, and Parkinson’s.
 Let us briefly discuss some neurological disorders that have been treated using stem cell therapy to yield positive results.

 Other related neurological disorders like multiple sclerosis and ALS have also seen a fair share of stem cell therapy-based positive effects with a significant reduction in the disease symptoms.
 The potential of stem cells to differentiate into different body cell lineages is the key to such amazing therapeutic possibilities for the neurological disorders which have been devoid of any cure to date.
 Advancements in the field of Stem Cell Research research have further improved the processing and differentiation ability of these cells according to the requirement of the tissue healing environment in case of complex disorders like neurological disorder and neuromuscular disorders in our body.

 Although this stem cell potential almost plunges the medical healthcare services into a golden future of possible therapeutic cure of several other chronic diseases, the fact remains that related ethical and clinical challenges are daunting.
 On that note, although stem cell therapy has been emerging as a popular alternative therapeutic approach, several people are not well aware of the treatment and its limitations.
-So, if you have any queries related to how Stem Cell Therapy works or are curious about knowing the effects of stem cell therapy in case of neurological disorder contact email@example.com.